SleekPanther/interval-scheduling/README.md

 ## Problem Statement
 - Job j starts at s(j) and finishes at f(j)
-- 2 jobs are said to be compatible if they do not overlap
+- 2 jobs are **compatible** if they do not overlap (2nd job starts after or at the same time as the 1st one finishes)
+- **Goal: find the maximum number of mutually compatible jobs**
 - Example: 8 jobs {a, b, c, d, e, f, g, h}
-- **Goal: find the maximum number of mutually compatible jobs**

 ![](images/all-jobs.png)